sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 ## Enums

-This is a particular pain point.
+This is a particular pain point and a controversial decision even to the developers of this project.
 If Java had implemented enums as a restriction on possible values of a type but did not change the underlying type, then using enums in Java would be quite useful.
 But using an Enumeration forces the creation of a completely different type signature and it is difficult to write simple code that can access the underlying *real* type of the value.
 It is particularly painful to use Java enumerations when